 Blisters are fluid-filled sacs that look like fleshy bubbles on the skin .
 Blisters can be a sign of conditions, such as shingles , eczema , sunburn , herpes , or contact with poisonous plants such as poison oak .
 However, the most familiar type occurs on hands and feet as a result of friction from a repetitive motion.
 Studies suggest that genetics might play a role in how easily skin blisters , but understanding the causes and taking preventative measures go a long way in avoiding them.

 What Are The Symptoms?

-Blisters, including blisters on feet, begin with redness over the spot where irritation is occurring.
+Blisters begin with redness over the spot where irritation is occurring.
 Eventually, the painful, bubble-like sac appears on the affected area.
-If the fluid sack is ruptured, they can become infected and begin to form pus.
+If the fluid sac is ruptured, it can become infected and begin to form pus.
 If the infection progresses, red streaks on the skin running upward from the site of the blisters indicate cellulitis.
 If a streak develops or you begin to run a fever, seek prompt medical treatment.

 - Make sure your hands and fingers are clean.

-- Dab on some antibiotic ointment or clean your skin with a sterilizing-wipe and cover the area with gauze or a gel dressing.
+- Dab on some antibiotic ointment or clean your skin with a sterilizing-wipe and cover the area with gauze and tape.

 Dr. Weil recommends the first aid measures outlined above for blister treatment.
 Instead of antibiotic ointment, you can use tea-tree oil on the site of blisters that you have lanced and drained.
+If you have diabetes, cancer or other disease process that puts you at increased risk for infection see your doctor.
+Prevention is key.
 To prevent blisters, learn to recognize “hot spots,” the places on your feet where blisters are most likely to form.
-Before you head to the golf course or leave for a hike, put some moleskin on the vulnerable area.
+Before you head to the golf course or hit the trailhead for a hike, put some paper tape (surgical tape) or moleskin on the vulnerable area.